 For starters, it may be worth sorting out and evaluating treatment centers based on their capabilities to treat teens.
 Many who receive treatment for substance abuse are adults, and some facilities may focus on treatment for teens and adolescents.

-Another thing to consider are treatment centers whose focus are on the treatment of specific substances.
+Another thing to consider is treatment centers whose focus is on the treatment of specific substances.
 For example, some facilities may have built their reputation on alcohol abuse treatment while some treatment providers focus on treating opioid addicts in recent years.

-For example, the Florida House Experience is becoming recognized worldwide as one of the first providers of neuro-rehabilitative treatment.
-Using cutting-edge technology on the forefront of of addiction treatment, this Florida House Experience treatment includes neurofeedback training, EEG brain mapping, and brain stimulation therapy.
+For example, FHE Health is becoming recognized worldwide as one of the first providers of neuro-rehabilitative treatment.
+Using cutting-edge technology at the forefront of addiction treatment, this FHE Health treatment includes neurofeedback training, EEG brain mapping, and brain stimulation therapy.

 The Best You Can Do For Your Child